jonathaneeckhout/jdungeon/documentation/CONTRIBUTING.md

 If there are conflicts between your changes and the upstream changes, resolve them in your local repository.

-## Step 10: Push Changes: Push your changes to your forked repository on GitHub
+### Push Changes: Push your changes to your forked repository on GitHub

 ```bash
 git push origin <branch-name>